Jiang Qing: 1966–1969

 On 18 July 1967, a public struggle session against Liu Shaoqi was held in Zhongnanhai.
 On 5 August, the Central Cultural Revolution Group approved three separate struggle sessions targeting Liu Shaoqi and his wife, Deng Xiaoping and his wife, and Tao Zhu and his wife.
 From that point, Liu Shaoqi was completely stripped of his personal freedom.
-On 16 September 1968, under Jiang Qing's leadership, a special investigation team compiled three volumes of so-called evidence against Liu, largely extracted through torture and coercion.
+On 16 September 1968, under Jiang's leadership, a special investigation team compiled three volumes of so-called evidence against Liu, largely extracted through torture and coercion.
 After being imprisoned in Zhongnanhai for over two years, Liu Shaoqi was transferred to Kaifeng, Henan Province, on 17 October 1969, where he subsequently died.

 Meanwhile, Jiang's stature continued to rise, though she was still not a member of the Central Committee during the 11th Plenary Session of the 8th Central Committee.
-At the 9th National Congress of the Chinese Communist Party in April 1969, Jiang was admitted to the Politburo after Mao Zedong shifted his stance, likely to balance the power of the Lin Biao faction.
+At the 9th National Congress of the Chinese Communist Party in April 1969, Jiang was admitted to the Politburo after Mao shifted his stance, likely to balance the power of the Lin Biao faction.
 Mao also approved the entry of Lin Biao's wife, Ye Qun, into the Politburo, further consolidating their influence.

 1969–1971

-At the 9th National Congress of the Communist Party, Jiang condemned quotation songs, which had been promoted since September 1966 as mnemonic devices for the study of Quotations from Chairman Mao Zedong.
+At the 9th National Congress of the Communist Party, Jiang condemned quotation songs, which had been promoted since September 1966 as mnemonic devices for the study of Quotations from Chairman Mao.
 Jiang had come to view the popular tunes as akin to yellow music.

 Jiang's rivalry with, and personal dislike of, Zhou Enlai led Jiang to hurt Zhou where he was most vulnerable.
 In 1968, Jiang had Zhou's adopted son (Sun Yang) and daughter (Sun Weishi) tortured and murdered by Red Guards.
 Sun Yang was murdered in the basement of Renmin University.
 After Sun Weishi died following seven months of torture in a secret prison (at Jiang's direction), Jiang made sure that Sun's body was cremated and disposed of so that no autopsy could be performed and Sun's family could not have her ashes.
 In 1968, Jiang forced Zhou to sign an arrest warrant for his own brother.
 In 1973 and 1974, Jiang directed the "Criticise Lin, Criticise Confucius" campaign against premier Zhou because Zhou was viewed as one of Jiang's primary political opponents.
 In 1975, Jiang initiated a campaign named "Criticizing Song Jiang, Evaluating the Water Margin", which encouraged the use of Zhou as an example of a political loser.
-After Zhou Enlai died in 1976, Jiang initiated the "Five Nos" campaign in order to discourage and prohibit any public mourning for Zhou.
+After Zhou Enlai died in 1976, Jiang initiated the "Five No's" campaign in order to discourage and prohibit any public mourning for Zhou.
 When traditional landscape and bird-and-flower paintings re-emerged in the early 1970s, Jiang criticised these traditional forms as "black paintings", which in fact targeted Zhou Enlai.